lichendust/meander-sublime/readme.md

 "Open Include" is a drop-in replacement for Sublime's "Goto Definition" that allows the user to open the file path of an `{{include}}` from its reference in the text by placing the caret within it.

-This is enabled by default within the package using F12, which idiomatically replaces the default "Goto Definition" shortcut.
+This is enabled by default within the package using F12, which idiomatically replaces the default "Goto Definition" shortcut when used within a Fountain file.

 ### Add Scene Numbers